All About Sunscreen Ingredients

 This popular sunscreen form has withstood the test of time, and for good reason.
 First, sunscreen lotions are easily portable, and can even be purchased in TSA-approved containers for worry-free air travel.
 Plus, with their creamy texture, lotions apply easily and consistently to the skin for full coverage that moisturizes throughout the day.

 Building on the success of SPF lotions, sunscreen sprays can make it even easier to apply sun protection throughout the day—particularly on hard to reach areas like the back.
 Available in non-aerosol continuous sprays, as well as in pump sprays that simplify the application of creams, liquids, and even oil-based sunscreen products, sprays are a cinch to reapply.
-And that’s convenient, since most experts agree that we should reapply sunscreen every 80-90 minutes—even more frequently when swimming or toweling off.
+And that’s convenient, since most experts agree that we should reapply sunscreen at least every two hours—even more frequently when swimming or toweling off.

 Water- and Sweat-Resistance